We didn’t want to spend much on things we would just be getting rid of after our last baby was done with them. Babies really need basic things!

 This might have been where I was a little pickier and spent a little more money, but it has been so worth it!

 Carseat: We loved Talie’s car seat and it was still in good condition so we are using it for TJ.
 It is the Chicco KeyFit30.
-We did have the matching stroller for Talie and were not impressed… It even broke on a trip we took once so I wouldn’t recommend the stroller unless you want it to match.
+We did have the matching stroller for Talie and were not impressed.
+It broke on a trip we took once so I wouldn’t recommend the stroller unless you really want it to match.